 Earlier I have tried Ragi Banana Cake.
 Even muffins can be made out of that recipe.
 So this time its plain Ragi with chocolate.

-These Ragi Chocolate muffins are not only made with a healthy flour but are also free of refined sugar.
+These Eggless Ragi Chocolate muffins are not only made with a healthy flour but are also free of refined sugar.
 I have used jaggery to sweeten them up.
 So, completely healthy.
 You can serve these in breakfast, or in the lunch box or for any time munching.
-And if you are
+And if you are travelling, just carry with you these muffins.
+And anytime your kids feel hungry just handover one or two them.

 How about knowing a little about Ragi Flour?

-- Rich in digestible fibres, minerals and vitamins.
+- Rich source of digestible fibres, minerals and vitamins.

 For more detailed info regarding the benefits of Ragi, read here.